top of page

 gingerbread cookies person and reindeer

 In the 1800s, Wilhelm and Jakob Grimm collect fairy tales or folk tales throughout the land and put them into anthologies.
-The house of the wicked witch in the favorite story of Hansel und Gretel inspires bakers.
+The house of the wicked witch in the favorite story of Hansel und Gretel tweaks the imaginations of bakers.

 Germany has a building boom of gingerbread houses, and it never stops.
-The story of Hansel & Gretel comes from the Baltic region c.
+Included in 1812 among the stories collected by the Grimms, the story of Hansel & Gretel comes from the Baltic region c.
 1315.
-It's included in 1812 among the folk tales collected by the Brothers Grimm.

 The Grimm Brothers are largely responsible for the preservation of German folklore and mythology.
 Why are gingerbread houses connected with Christmas?
-Largely because the Grimms' compilation including Hansel und Gretel is released on Dec 20.
+Largely because the compilation including Hansel und Gretel is released Dec 20, just in time for Christmas.

 Recent Posts